-My name is Adam McKay, and I’m the founder and Executive Director of Helping Hoops.
+My name is Adam McKay, and I’m the founder of Helping Hoops.
 This is our story.

 To break down barriers and provide children and young people with opportunities to participate in after-school activities.
 This was the simple idea that inspired me to embark on a journey that would eventually lead to the organisation we now know as Helping Hoops in 2009.
 At the time, I assumed there was a basketball charity out there already in Melbourne, running free programs for underprivileged kids.
 I wanted to find such an organisation and volunteer.

 This surprised me.
 Of course, there were inclusion programs within established basketball clubs and associations, but there wasn’t a group that had this aim as its sole focus—participation over competition, relationships over performance, cultivating social skills, creating a sense of community in an increasingly diverse Melbourne, and eliminating barriers of cost and transport so that “everyone’s game” truly is a game for all.